FelipeSeiberlich/neglected-things/README.md

 **The “About” Section**

-The “About” section on the Home page provides the user with brief details about “Neglected Things” and how the website is structured to help people with different ‘neglected’ objectives achieve personal goals in fields such as personal care, reading habits, eating habits and others.
+The “About” section on the Home page provides the user with brief details about “Neglected Things” and how the website is structured to help people with different ‘neglected’ objectives and achieve personal goals in fields such as personal care, reading habits, eating habits and others.
-There are two paragraphs providing a summary of the main information with a “click to read more” function below this text for those users who prefer to learn more about the website before proceeding to a particular feature.
+There are two paragraphs providing a summary of the main information with a “Sign In to read more” function below this text for those users who prefer to learn more about the website before proceeding to a particular feature.
+At this stage of the project this link will send users to the Sign in and Sign up section.
 Utilising the visual thematic of the chess board, the section is highlighted with a chess piece icon, and it is separated from the adjacent “Steps” section by a related chess piece image.
-Once implemented, a link at the end of this section will lead users to the About page for more information about Neglected Things' history.
-At this stage of the project the text in blue is to signalize the intention and illustrate how would look like.

 ![Neglected Things' Nav-About](documentation/nav-about1.png)

 **The “Steps” section**
 The “Steps” section is intentionally displayed side-by-side with the “About” section to provide a natural segue from the information text to the starting text with the minimum information necessary.
-It has a parallel structure to the neighbouring “About” section but has a different, distinguishing chess piece icon, the pawn, which is the staring piece in a game of chess.
+The "Steps" section has a distinguishing chess piece icon, the pawn, which is the starting piece in a game of chess.
-Once implemented, a link at the end of this section will lead users to the Steps page for more information about the methodology followed by Neglected Things.
-At this stage of the project the text in blue is to signalize the intention and illustrate how would look like.
+There are two paragraphs providing a summary of the main steps with a “Sign In to read more” function below this text for those users who prefer to learn more about the website before proceeding to a particular feature.
+At this stage of the project this link will send users to the Sign in and Sign up section.

 ![Neglected Things' Nav-Steps](documentation/nav-steps1.png)